AIn0n/AIn0n/README.md

 ## 📚 Books I'm reading now
 * _Hackers & Painters: Big Ideas from the Computer Age_ by Paul Graham
 * _Modern Python Standard Library Cookbook_ by Alessandro Molina
+* _97 Things Every Software Architect Should Know_ by Richard Monson-Heafel
 * ~~_97 Things Every Programmer Should Know_ by Kevlin Henney~~

 ## 💬 More...